kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 * A single round trip: it rarely requires making a `GET` request first.
   * and you can still detect conflicts for unexpected changes
   * you have the option to force override a conflict, if appropriate
-* Client implementations are easy to make
+* Client implementations are easy to make.
-* You get an atomic create-or-update operation without extra effort (similar to `UPSERT` in some SQL dialects)
+* You get an atomic create-or-update operation without extra effort (similar to `UPSERT` in some SQL dialects).

 However:

-* Server-Side Apply does not work at all for field changes that depend on a current value of the object
+* Server-Side Apply does not work at all for field changes that depend on a current value of the object.
 * You can only apply updates to objects.
 Some resources in the Kubernetes HTTP API are not objects (they do not have a `.metadata` field), and Server-Side Apply is only relevant for Kubernetes objects.